benjo121ben/Dragonlance-notes-public/source/content/Ketras Notebook.md

 I miss her hearty belly laughs every day.

 My companions have taken up the offer, some for financial reasons, but all in the hopes of keeping the people of Vogler safe.
 I was surprised by the moxie shown by the Kender.
-For such a small stature, [[Vinny]] has truly impressed me with his willingness to face danger head on and  though I will not make the judgement whether it is bravery or naivety, he has presented quick decisionmaking and flexibility in combat.
+For such a small stature, [[Vinnie]] has truly impressed me with his willingness to face danger head on and  though I will not make the judgement whether it is bravery or naivety, he has presented quick decisionmaking and flexibility in combat.
 He is a great asset to work with, though his unrulyness has made him slightly more resistant to tactical suggestions.
 I should start to further demonstrate the value of pack tactics to him.
 > "A warband leader is only as good as their soldiers trust in their decisions."
 > ~Caledia Legnares'